-- (ii) Any stipulation to maintain affordability in the contract granting the subsidy pursuant to Tex.
-Gov't Code §2306.6702(a)(5)(A)(ii)(a), or any HUD-insured or HUD-held mortgage will be considered to be nearing expiration or nearing the end of its term if expiration will occur or the term will end within two (2)-years of July 31 of the year the Application is submitted.
-Developments with HUD-insured or HUD-held mortgages qualifying as At-Risk under §2306.6702(a)(5)(A)(ii)(b) may be eligible if the HUD-insured or HUD-held mortgage is eligible for prepayment or has been prepaid. and prepayment will end the affordability restrictions that exist at the start of the Application Acceptance Period. - (iii) Developments with existing Department LIHTC LURAs must have completed all applicable Right of First Refusal procedures prior to the pre-application Final Delivery Date. - (C) An At-Risk Development qualifying under Tex.
-Gov't Code §2306.6702(a)(5)(B) must meet one of the following requirements under clause (i) or (ii) of this subparagraph, and also meet the requirements under clause (iii) of this subparagraph: - (i) Units to be Rehabilitated or Reconstructed must be owned by a public housing authority or a public facility corporation created by a public housing authority under Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g); or - (ii) Units to be Rehabilitated or Reconstructed must have been proposed to be disposed of or demolished, or already disposed or demolished, by a public housing authority or public facility corporation created by a public housing authority under Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g) in the two-year period preceding the Application for housing tax credits; and - (iii) For Developments including Units to be Reconstructed, the Application will be categorized as New Construction; and - (iv) To the extent that an Application is eligible under Tex.
-Gov't Code §2306.6702(a)(5)(B)(iii), the Development must receive assistance through the Rental
+(ii) Any stipulation to maintain affordability in the contract granting the subsidy pursuant to Tex.
+Gov't Code $\frac{2306.6702(a)(5)(A)(ii)(a)}{o}$, or any HUD-insured or HUD-held mortgage as described in $\frac{2306.6702(a)(5)(A)(ii)(a)}{o}$ will be considered to be nearing expiration or nearing the end of its term if the contract expiration will occur or the term will end within two (2)-years of July 31 of the year the Application is submitted.
+Developments with HUD-insured or HUD-held mortgages qualifying as At-Risk under $\frac{2306.6702(a)(5)(A)(ii)(b)}{o}$ may be will be considered eligible if the HUD-insured or HUD-held mortgage is eligible for prepayment or has been prepaid.

+(iii) Developments with existing Department LIHTC LURAs must have completed all applicable Right of First Refusal procedures prior to the pre-application Final Delivery Date.

+(C) An At-Risk Development qualifying under Tex.
+Gov't Code §2306.6702(a)(5)(B) must meet one of the following requirements under clause (i) or (ii) or (iii) of this subparagraph:

+(i) Units to be Rehabilitated or Reconstructed must be owned by a public housing authority or a public facility corporation created by a public housing authority under

+Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g); or

+(ii) Units to be Rehabilitated or Reconstructed must have been proposed to be disposed of or demolished, or already disposed or demolished, by a public housing authority or public facility corporation created by a public housing authority under Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g) in the two-year period preceding the Application for housing tax credits; and-or

+(iii) For Developments including Units to be Reconstructed, the Application will be categorized as New Construction; and

-Assistance Demonstration (RAD) program administered by the United States Department of Housing and Urban Development (HUD).
+(iv)-To the extent that an Application is eligible under Tex.
+Gov't Code §2306.6702(a)(5)(B)(iii), the Development must receive assistance through the Rental Assistance Demonstration (RAD) program administered by the United States Department of Housing and Urban Development (HUD).
 Applications must include evidence that RAD participation is included in the applicable public housing plan that was most recently approved by HUD, and evidence (in the form of a Commitment to enter into a Housing Assistance Payment (CHAP)) that HUD has approved the Units proposed for Rehabilitation or Reconstruction for participation in the RAD program; and